Iamanooby/CatalystStory/README.md

 # CatalystStory
 Run application:
 - Demo Version only available on Windows -
+1) Click the green button "Code" --> Download Zip
+2) Export the CatalystStory.zip file in your Downloads folder
+3) Open the CatalystStory Folder.
+This folder contains all our Unity code files :)
+4) Open the "TheCatalyst" Folder
-Run the .exe file inside the "TheCatalyst" Folder.
+5) Run the .exe file "Catalyst Story"

 *************************************************************************************************************
 The Catalyst: